 PML-N’s Muhammad Riaz Malik secured NA-118 seat in the 2008 polls; Hamza Shahbaz Sharif reached Parliament by getting NA-119; Bilal Yasin, NA-120; Mian Marghoob Ahmed, NA-121; Sardar Ayaz Sadiq, NA-122; Pervaiz Malik, NA-123; Rohail Asghar, NA-124; Khawaja Saad Rafique, NA-125; Umer Sohail Zia Butt, NA-126; Naseer Bhutta, NA-127 and Afzal Khokhar, NA-128.

 The two PPP former parliamentarians bagged NA-129 and NA-130, while Tariq Shabbir Mayo and Samina Khalid Ghurki secured the seats respectively in the 2008 elections.
 Street-wisdom of the citizens say the PTI will give a tough time to the PML-N in NA-118, NA-121, NA-122, NA-123 and NA-126, and could even cause a collateral damage to either the PPP or PML-N in the NA-129 constituency.

 Moreover, the PTI may stand victorious if its leaders succeed in bringing new and undecided voters to the polling station.
-The citizens are of the view that Imran Khan and Javed Hashmi can win from the provincial metropolis if they apply a smarter and unique electoral strategy on the lines of its public meetings at Minar-e-Pakistan.Published in The Nation newspaper on 28-Mar-2013
+The citizens are of the view that Imran Khan and Javed Hashmi can win from the provincial metropolis if they apply a smarter and unique electoral strategy on the lines of its public meetings at Minar-e-Pakistan.This news was published in The Nation newspaper.
+Read complete newspaper of 28-Mar-2013 here.